 For my first piece on Vietnam, I thought I’d start with a general overview.
 If nothing else, it’s a number of facts that you may or may not have been aware of.
 In parts 2 and 3, I will elaborate more on my experience in Hanoi.
-Happy trails… For more info, see the CIA World Factbook.
+Happy trails… For more info, check out the CIA World Factbook [link broken].

 The Vietnamese economy has grown at an estimated 8% this year.
 The population has grown 1% over the last two years, but down from +1.5% in 2000, giving Vietnam now 85 million people.
 This makes Vietnam the 12th most populated country in the world.
 The recent spate of growth is obviously manifesting itself most intensely in the urban centers which, through poor city development planning, are overrun.
 And what makes the heavy population so much more impressive is the fact that the livable. flat (i.e. non mountainous) portion of Vietnam is so condensed (around Hanoi and Ho Chi Minh).
 The Communist one-party non-democratic government has clearly merged to a more red-capitalist form of economy, with the language of State Planning (5-year plans, etc.) still very present in ironic counterpoint to the Vietnamese stock market (inaugurated in July 2000) which continues through its early growth pains.